 - Instant Messaging – Great for quick written responses.
 It also reflects in-person communication more than email does.
 Google Chat and Slack are just some options for professional instant messaging.

 - Audio and Video Conferencing – Great for team meetings, presentations, setting agendas, collaboration, individual check-ins, and more.
 Video calls mimic face-to-face interactions by transmitting video and audio.
 Zoom and Skype are among the most popular choices for video meetings.
+You can also use a screen recorder to keep a copy of important meetings

 - Virtual Phone Systems – Voice over internet protocol (VoIP) or cloud calling uses the internet to deliver voice calls.
 Virtual telecom providers like Global Call Forwarding have VoIP products that make staying connected with coworkers and customers easy.
 For instance, our Softphone app allows you to contact co-workers or deliver customer service from anywhere in the world.